Little Bangladesh, Los Angeles: History

 Little Bangladesh was officially designated by the City of Los Angeles in 2010.
 It is the cultural and culinary hub of L.A.'s Bangladeshi community.

 Designation of the neighborhood as “Little Bangladesh” caused some friction with some Korean-Americans in Los Angeles, who wanted the area named as a part of Koreatown.
 In 2009, City Councilman Tom LaBonge opposed the neighborhood designation, and instead suggested the community erect a statue at a local park and consider neighborhood designation sometime in the future.
 After neighborhood leaders organized residents for more than a year to lobby the Los Angeles City Council, Little Bangladesh received its official designation in 2010.
 Signage marking the area was installed in 2011.

 Geography

-Little Bangladesh is four-block area along 3rd Street between Alexandria and New Hampshire Avenues.
+Little Bangladesh is a four-block area along 3rd Street between Alexandria and New Hampshire Avenues.
 It is a tree-lined residential community that also includes restaurants, shops and art galleries.
 The neighborhood is surrounded by Koreatown.